Sophie Lowe: 2013-2015: EP1 and EP2

 Lowe is also a singer-songwriter, originally performing under the alias SOLO.
 In December 2013, she released a five-song EP via the online music retailer Bandcamp.
 The music video for the song "Dreaming", one of the songs from the SOLO EP, was directed by actress and After the Dark co-star Bonnie Wright.
 She later dropped the SOLO name and performed under her real name.
 In October 2015, she re-released independently her first record as Sophie Lowe, titled EP1.
 On the next month, in November 2015, she released her second EP titled EP2, with seven songs.
-Her second extendend play saw a departing of her Alt-folk sound, with EP2 embracing a more Electropop production while remaining as an Alternative record.
+Her second extended play saw a departing of her Alt-folk sound, with EP2 embracing a more Electropop production while remaining as an Alternative record.
 To promote the project, Lowe released three singles; "Understand", "Pink Flowers" and "Breathe", the first two end up getting a respective music video.
 As 2020, the music video for "Understand" directed by Dean Francis, is no longer available to stream on her YouTube page.
 The music video for "Pink Flowers" was co-directed by Lowe herself and Lily Rolfe.

 2016-present: Trust and new singles

-Since 2016, Lowe has release a bunch of stand-alone singles, starting in August when she released a collaboration with TWINKIDS titled, "Mean" with the music video being directed by Patrick Fileti and herself.
+Since 2016, Lowe has released a bunch of stand-alone singles, starting in August when she released a collaboration with TWINKIDS titled, "Mean" with the music video being directed by Patrick Fileti and herself.
 In the same year, she starred in the music video from Australian electronic producer Flume and Canadian singer Kai, titled "Never Be Like You" alongside actor Sam Reid, which has over 40 million views on YouTube.

 In October 2017, she released the single, "Trust".
 The song went to be featured on tv series such as The Bold Type and Charmed.
 As November 2022, the single is her most popular song on Spotify with over 1 million streams.

 In September 2018. she released the single, "Taught You How To Feel", music video was directed by Bonnie Wright, making this her second collaboration between them, since the single "Dreaming" in 2013.

 On 11 May 2021, Lowe released the single, "I Don't Want You Around", the music video was directed and edited by herself.
 After three years since the release of her last single, Lowe returned with the Indie pop song "From the Inside" which was released on January 24, 2023 alongside the official music video, which co-stars fellow Australian actor and model James Frecheville.

+On 11 April 2025, Lowe was announced for the film Posthumous.